imics-lab/covid19-hospital-and-icu-length-of-stay/README.md

 		Numpy, pandas, matplotlib

 # Notes
-- Each file (first 9 as mentioned in avove notebook description) runs lightgbm and 2 transformer (FT Piecewise Linear and Periodic Encoding) models all together.
+- Each file (first 9 as mentioned in above notebook description) runs lightgbm and 2 transformer (FT Piecewise Linear and Periodic Encoding) models all together.
 - Lightgbm model runs in this order:
 		Without using parameter optimization then
 		RandomizedSearchCV with optimized parameters.